 These muscle imbalances come from somewhere, so where?
-Simply, the way you position you body has a CASCADING effect on how you function.
+Simply, the way you position your body has a CASCADING effect on how you function.

 Let me use the example for slouching.

-Ex: When you slouch, you muscles will work harder to hold you up because the wrong muscles are taking the load.
-In you result, these two muscles work harder:
+Ex: When you slouch, your muscles will work harder to hold you up because the wrong muscles are taking the load.
+In your result, these two muscles work harder:

 - Fascia – A tough membrane composed of 3 layers covering you muscles.

-- Musculotendinous junctions – where you muscles and tendons meet.
+- Musculotendinous junctions – where your muscles and tendons meet.

 Have a read to see how I put these two definitions into work…

-Turn you attention to you upper back.
+Turn your attention to your upper back.
 What shape does it form?
 If you said a circle, good job!

 Your shoulder blades elevate and concave in(the main reason for constant hunching).

-For a couple reasons this is not the right-thinking.
-When you stand, you muscles can not contract because you scapula gets stuck into position causing you too stretched muscles to stay that way.
+For a couple of reasons, this is not the right-thinking.
+When you stand, your muscles can not contract because you scapula gets stuck into position causing you too stretched muscles to stay that way.
 Now another problem occurs…

 Your lat muscles get too weak…

 Leaving you fascia and musculotendinous junction to keep you up.
-You came here because you know I can give you more than a hand, I can give you you back.
+You came here because you know I can give you more than a hand, I can give your back.

-And so In my article I will help you fix you muscle imbalances by understanding:
+And so In my article, I will help you fix your muscle imbalances by understanding: